 BEVERLY HILLS, Mich. — Bellarmine University lacrosse motored to victory against the squad from the Motor City.

-On Saturday afternoon at Detroit Country Day HS Indoor Field, three Knights recorded hat tricks while the defense blanked Detroit Mercy in the third quarter as Bellarmine posted a 16-9 win.
+On Saturday afternoon at Detroit Country Day HS Indoor Field, two Knights recorded hat tricks while the defense blanked Detroit Mercy in the third quarter as Bellarmine posted a 16-9 win.

 After breaking the program's all-time record for career goals in the previous game, senior attack

-John Alie wasted no time beefing up the new mark, as he netted a match-high four goals for Bellarmine (3-3), which finished one score shy of its season high set against Mercyhurst.
+John Alie wasted no time beefing up the new mark, as he netted a match-high five goals for Bellarmine (3-3), which finished one score shy of its season high set against Mercyhurst.

-Alie registered his fourth hat trick of the season, but he was far from alone in that department.
-His brother, sophomore attack
+Alie registered his fourth hat trick of the season, but he was not alone in that department.
+Sophomore attack

-Ezra Moore made it a trio of hat tricks for Bellarmine with his second three-goal effort of the season.
+Ezra Moore delivered his second three-goal effort of the season.
 Moore was the high point man of the match with six after also tallying three assists.
 It was the third time this season he accumulated three helpers or more.

 Five total Knights produced multi-goal performances.
-Finding the net twice apiece against Detroit Mercy (1-3) were sophomore midfielder
+Finding the net twice apiece against Detroit Mercy (1-3) were sophomore attack

 Ty Washington and senior attack